Out of hours crime solicitor - Call: 020 8660 3383

 Options to consider when dealing with an absent freeholder :-

-• Track Down the Freeholder - tracing services can be employed to locate the freeholder or their potential beneficiaries.
+• Try to find the Freeholder - tracing services can be employed to locate the freeholder or their potential beneficiaries.

-• Collective Enfranchisement - under certain circumstances, leaseholders can combine and purchase the freehold collectively, taking ownership of the entire building.
+• Obtain ownership of the freehold - under certain circumstances, leaseholders can combine and purchase the freehold collectively.
 This can be a complex process with legal and financial considerations.

 • Absent Freeholder Indemnity Insurance - covers potential losses incurred due to the freeholder's absence, such as unpaid ground rent or difficulties enforcing lease terms.
 While it doesn't solve underlying problems, it can mitigate some risks.